owl4ce/dotfiles/README.md

    $ sudo ln -s ~/.icons/Papirus-Dark-Custom /usr/share/icons/Papirus-Dark-Custom
    ```
    > **Why I need to link icons to user system resources?**
-     That's needed by dunst in order to display most of icon from notification that spawned by application.
+   > That's needed by dunst in order to display most of icon from notification that spawned by application.
-   >
-   > **Why not just move it directly to user system resources?**
-     Actually it's up to you, but I recommend sticking to `~/.icons` plus link to `/usr/share/icons` because I'm using [Arch on top of other linux distributions](https://github.com/owl4ce/archroot) with same homedir.
-More effective than copying icons to both roots.

   </details>